wq/wq/docs/app/other-modules.md

 The [search] module in [wq.db] can be used as a convenient AJAX API for wq/autocomplete.js.

-**New in 0.7.0**: When using a custom template, the following attributes will be available on the context object:
+When using a custom template, the following attributes will be available on the context object:

 name | purpose
 -----|---------